EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ## Heterogeneous systems

 The methodologies outlined below all assume the compute nodes are homogeneous.
-What do you do if this is not the case and some nodes on the system have GPU and others do not, for example?
+What do you do if this is not the case and some nodes on the system have GPUs and others do not, for example?
 In this case, you should try, as much as possible, to treat each homogeneous partition as its own smaller HPC system to help calculate energy use.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 #### a.
 Using total power draw

 One of the simplest ways to estimate your energy use is to use the total power draw of the HPC system and divide it by the number of components to get a mean power draw per component that can be used to estimate energy use.
-For example, if the total power draw of the system is 250 kW and it contains 512 GPU, then the mean power draw per GPU is `250 kW / 512 GPU = 0.488 kW/GPU`.
-This, in turn, means the energy used for 12 hours use of 2 GPU is estimated by `12 hours * 2 GPU * 0.488 kW/GPU = 11.7 kWh`.
+For example, if the total power draw of the system is 250 kW and it contains 512 GPUs, then the mean power draw per GPU is `250 kW / 512 GPU = 0.488 kW/GPU`.
+This, in turn, means the energy used for 12 hours use of 2 GPUs is estimated by `12 hours * 2 GPU * 0.488 kW/GPU = 11.7 kWh`.

 You should use the component that you measure resource use in to compute the mean power draw.
-For example. if your usage is measured in GPUh, then compute the power draw per GPU; if your usage is measured in nodeh, compute the power draw per node.
+For example, if your usage is measured in GPUh, then compute the power draw per GPU; if your usage is measured in nodeh, compute the power draw per node.

 #### b.
 Using per-component power draws

-This approach requires more detailed information being available on the power draw of different components though measurement or from information from the vendors of the components.
+This approach requires more detailed information being available on the power draw of different components through measurement or from information from the vendors of the components.
 If you are getting your energy use from counters on the compute nodes (as is sometimes possible on HPC systems) then this approach allows you to estimate additional energy overheads that need to be added on in addition to the measured power draw.

 We illustrate this approach using the estimates for the ARCHER2 HPC system: